mprzybylak/kafka-streams-workshops/README.md

 ### Worth to know

 There are libraries designed to serialize/deserialize different types that already have support for kafka streams - for example Apache Avro

+We can convert table into the stream by calling `table.toStream` method

 ## Application scaffolding